Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 How do I pay taxes online?

 There are several ways to pay your taxes online.
-(Click here for links.)
+(Click here for details.)

 How do I track my refund?

-Indiana also provides tracking for your refund. (www.in.gov)
+Indiana also provides tracking for your refund through its website.
+(Click here for details)

-NEW!
-IRS2Go is the official mobile app of the IRS (Click here for details.)
+You can also track your refund through IRS2Go, the official mobile app of the IRS.
+(Click here for details.)

-Yes, there are no tax consequences to either party for gifts up to $15,000 per person.
+Yes, you can.
+There are no tax consequences to either party for gifts up to $17,000 per person.
 The gift can be cash or any other asset (vehicles, investments, etc.).
 Also remember that the limit is per person, so if you want to give your child a gift and you are married and your child is married, you can give up to $60,000.

-I inherited or was gifted money or property from my parents.
+I inherited or was gifted money/property from my parents.
 How much tax will I have to pay on that?

-What credits do I get to claim if it is my ex’s year to claim our child?
+What credits can I claim if it’s my ex’s year to claim our child?

-The custodial parent (where the child spends most of his or her nights) is entitled to all the tax benefits, however they can allow the noncustodial parent to claim the child and that allows the noncustodial parent to claim the child tax credit ONLY.
-The custodial parent ALWAYS gets to claim the day care credit, earned income credit, and qualifies for Head of Household filing status.
+The custodial parent (where the child spends most of his or her nights) is entitled to all the tax benefits.
+However, they can allow the noncustodial parent to claim the child, and this allows the noncustodial parent to claim the child tax credit ONLY.
+The custodial parent always gets to claim the daycare credit & earned income credit as well as qualifies for Head of Household filing status.

 Is there an age where Social Security is not taxed?

 No, federal taxation of SS benefits is based on income level and not age.
 Anywhere from 0% to 85% of the SS benefit can be taxable based on how much other income a taxpayer is reporting.
-Note, Indiana does not tax anyone’s social security benefits.
+Note: Indiana does not tax anyone’s SS benefits.

 Are the death benefit proceeds from a life insurance policy taxable to anyone?